yunojuno/elasticsearch-django/README.rst

         }
     }

 The ``connections`` node is (hopefully) self-explanatory - we support multiple connections, but in practice you should only need the one - 'default' connection.
 This is the URL used to connect to your ES instance.
-The ``setting`` node contains site-wide search settings.
+The ``settings`` node contains site-wide search settings.
 The ``indexes`` nodes is where we configure how Django and ES play together, and is where most of the work happens.

 **Index settings**